abh676/Devops-cicd/README.md

-do nthis file will contain tbe detials of how to dockerize the application, create pipelines, and automate the pipelines of the applications
+this file will contain tbe detials of how to dockerize the application, create pipelines, and automate the pipelines of the applications